8b. Refine Ideation

 Click

-- Select the 'Ratio' operation.
+- Select the Time delta operation

 - Generate a name and relevance by clicking